-- Grounds Hand arm vibration assessment, Audiology, lung function assessments.

-- DT Audiology, lung function assessments.

-- Music Audiology.
+- Grounds Hand arm vibration assessment, Audiology, lung function assessments. - DT Audiology, lung function assessments. - Music Audiology. - Site Staff Safety Critical to include lung function and audiology.

-26) Hot Works
+27) Hot Works

 A formal Hot Works Permit/Permit to Work system is in place and must be adhered to at all times.
+The Site Manager is responsible for issuing permits and notifying the school's insurance provider.
 Copies of all Hot Works Permits/Permits to Work, will be shared with the Trust.